 Women, Peace and Security

 3. To generate academic discourse at a high level on issues related to Women, Peace and Security and to provide recommendations of a fully inclusive nature for policy development related to women professionals.

 “Women, Peace and Security” is integrated into the Rīga Conference – a security and foreign policy forum organised jointly by LATO, the Ministry of Foreign Affairs of the Republic of Latvia and the Ministry of Defence of the Republic of Latvia.
-In 2020 and 2021, side events of the Rīga Conference were dedicated to this theme.
+Since 2020, side events of the Rīga Conference have been dedicated to this theme.

+Women, Peace and Security